tong-ece-cmu/Unnamed-Simulator/ARCH2NOTES.md

 The chain of if statement will be an unbalanced-tree of demutiplexers.
 The instruction opcode will travel through the wire of those demutiplexers and finally reaches the input of the flip-flops of the desired reservation entry.
 Or reach nothing if station is full.

 The register file will have flip-flops(marker) that will keep track which register will be written in the near future, beacause it's the write back target of one of the instructions in the reservation station.
 We use our destination operand to get a one to the approporate field of the marker, to mark it so future instruction will see it.
 And there is a multiplexer in the end to present marker original content, if we can't get a reservation station entry.
+The marker will store the reservation station entry ID.
+We will have five entry for add unit, five entry for load and store unit, so that's 10 IDs needed.
+We will use ID 0 as unmarked.
+And ID 1-10 as valid entry ID.
+ID will be 4 bit.

 We will also present our future reservation station entry number to the marker flip-flop input, to get clocked in at the next positive clock edge.
 If entry0 is not valid, present ID of entry0, else if entry1 is not valid, present ID of entry1, else if ... .
 And there is a multiplexer in the end, if reservation station is full, present the marker original conent, as we wait for reservation station to free up entries.